St3v1sh/ThirtyDollarTranspiler/README.md

 ### Note Syntax

-Notes are a key followed optionally by a non-negative octave number.
+Notes are a key followed optionally by an octave number.
 If no octave number is provided, it's assumed to be 0.
 Absolute pitch values can also be provided.
 For example:

-- `c` `c0` `a5` `g10` are valid notes with keys and octaves.
+- `c` `c0` `a5` `g-10` are valid notes with keys and octaves.
 - `0` `0.2` `-1` `-.6` are valid absolute pitch values.

 There is also the default note and the rest note, notated by `/` and `.`, to play the default pitch of an instrument and to signal no action, respectively.